CSCfi/fairdata-ida/README.md

 The service is offered free of charge to Finnish universities and universities of applied sciences, research institutes, as well as research funded by the Academy of Finland.

-The service is intended for stable research data, both raw data and processed datasets.
+The service is intended for stable research data, both raw and processed.

 IDA enables uploading, organizing, and sharing research data within a project group and storing the data in an immutable state.
 The data stored in IDA can be included in research datasets which are described and made